Project 48

 November 14th - December 19th, in conjunction with Loop Video Art Festival.
 Opening reception Friday November 14th from 19h

-For “Perfect Conditions to Flourish”, artist Carla Rebelo presents a new video and photography installation at Tangent Projects gallery as part of Loop Video Art Festival 2026.
-The work, an artistic research project, conceives the garden as a microcosm reflecting the broader relationships between humans and nature.
+For “Perfect Conditions to Flourish”, artist Carla Rebelo presents a new video and photography installation in Tangent Projects gallery as part of Loop Video Art Festival 2026.

 Carla Rebelo (1994, Sao Tome and Principe) is an interdisciplinary artist working between Lisbon and Barcelona.